containers/buildah/docs/buildah-config.md

 **--entrypoint** *entry*

-Set the *entry point* for containers based on any images which will be built using the specified container.
+Set the *entry point* for containers based on any images which will be built using the specified container. buildah supports two formats for entrypoint.
+It can be specified as a simple string, or as a array of commands.

-Note: Setting the entrypoint without setting the --cmd, clears the cmd field in the container.
+Note: When the entrypoint is specified as a string, container runtimes will ignore the `cmd` value of the container image.
+However if you use the array form, then the cmd will be appended onto the end of the entrypoint cmd and be executed together.

 **--env** *var=value*